Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 # Rationale

-Software is a unique product: it's pure abstraction but bound to 100%
+Software is a unique product: it's pure abstraction but ground to 100% realization in bits (maybe cubits someday).

+YOU MAY LIVE HAPPY without thinking.
+BUT SYSTEMIZE

 Is there an abstraction of abstraction?
 Yes, formalization of software.